 “Getting the first block of material down is always the hardest part.
 Editing, tweaking and expanding are the fun bits once the bulk of the project has been done.”

-Generally speaking, one of the most important things to remember is that writing your life story is not the same as writing a memoir.
-So, if you do feel yourself getting hung up on one specific tale, marginally more than others, it may lend itself more to becoming an accompanying memoir, rather than an unbalanced life story.
+Remember, writing your life story is not the same as writing a memoir.
+So, if you feel yourself getting hung up on one specific tale, it may lend itself more as a separate memoir, rather than an unbalanced life story.
 Overall, it is important to maintain a balanced structure throughout your ‘life story’, so it feels like just that; a ‘life story’ and not just one of ‘life’s many stories’.

-For more information on the logistics of writing your life story, follow the links through to the articles listed in section one.
+For more information on the logistics of writing your life story, follow the links to the articles listed near the top of the page.
 However, if you feel your story would actually be better suited to becoming a memoir, why not have a read of our article on ‘How to Write a Memoir’?